jlkravitz/pySat/README.md

     python sat-vocab.py

-To run automatically each day, open the user crontab file.
+To run automatically each day, open the user crontab file on the command line.

-    crontab -e
+    $ crontab -e

-Then, enter the cron command at the bottom of the file.
+Then, type the cron command at the bottom of the file.

     @daily /path/to/sat-vocab.py